What is quantity reserved, on hand, available, etc?

 Windows

 To follow along, these numbers can be found in your product record under the Order History tab.
-You can look at the information for a specific location or select All locations to view your global quantity (quantities across all locations).
+You can view information for a specific location or select All locations to see your global quantity (total across all locations).

 Quantity on Hand